A heuristic pricing and hedging framework for multi-currency fixed income desks: Pricing customized currency swaps

+Similarly, the last spread sum of equation (\ref{eq:CCSdecom}) should be jointly funded in the collateral currency and for uncollateralized operations, the currency in which it is decided to fund them.
+Independently of the funding currency chosen for valuation, every price must be converted to the common currency in which pricing is carried out with the foreign exchange spot.
+This heuristic method allows choosing the funding currency of these additional cash flows which do not belong to the cross currency swap.

 Non-resettable currency swaps can be priced according to the decomposition of equation (\ref{eq:NCS_CCS}).
-The first term of the right hand side is a customized resettable cross currency swap which can already be priced.
-The second term is a sum of expectations of floating rate notes.
-If these terms are chosen to be funded in a different currency from which they are denominated (e.g. the domestic currency, $C_d$, or the collateral currency), each of these expectations is approximated according to equation (\ref{eq:PriceXmXFRN}), assuming that the evolution of foreign exchange and swap rates are independent of each other.
+The first term on the right hand side is a customized resettable cross currency swap which can already be priced.
+The second term is a sum of floating rate notes which can be priced applying operator $\bf V$ assuming funding in the currency of the collateral or if the operation is not collateralized, the cheapest or most convenient currency to fund it.
+These discounted cash flows must be converted to the currency in which pricing is accomplished using the corresponding foreign exchange spot.